Learning Objectives

 The Medulla

-Controls autonomic functions of the body, such as breathing, heart rate, and blood pressure.
+Controls autonomic functions of the body, such as breathing,

 Motor Cortex